cosmos/sdk-tutorials/voter/index.md

 ## Modify the Poll Transaction Message

-Navigate to the file at `x/voter/types/message_poll.go` that defines a message that creates a poll.
+Navigate to the `message_poll.go` file at `x/voter/types/message_poll.go` that defines a message that creates a poll.

 1. To store the options as a list instead of a string, replace `options string` with `options []string` in the `NewMsgCreatePoll` function: